vs SortlyVendor comparison

 Primary jobTrack physical inventory and assetsRun the full procurement loop end-to-end

-Closed-loop control (no human retyping)NoYes — full loop
+Closed-loop control (no duplicate entry)NoYes — living PO loop

-Layer 1 AI: agentic supplier-reply monitoringNoYes — auto-updates status, items, prices, ETAs, substitutions
+Layer 1 AI: agentic supplier-reply monitoringNoYes — creates structured updates for status, items, prices, ETAs, and substitutions

 Layer 2 AI: structured-data insights chatbotNoYes — natural-language analytics, custom reports, AI order builder